waylonflinn/libris/README.md

 	return add(KEYS[1], KEYS[2])

+In fact, this is exactly what `libris` will send to Redis.
+The diffence is, you can use the functions in `simple-math.lua` in all your scripts without having to explicity include them.

 Here's something a little more useful.
 Put this function in a file in your `lib` directory (maybe `utility.lua`).